Gain perspective on respectful workplace behaviours.

 You will be led by Suzie Hardgrave.
 Suzie specialises in acting and performance in contemporary theatre and has worked for companies including National Theatre of Scotland (UK), Melbourne Theatre Company (AUS), Performance Space (AUS), BBC Scotland (UK), Victorian College of the Arts.
 She is currently finishing her doctorate in acting and performance at Monash University.

-This Melbourne MicroCert involves an estimated 42 hours, which includes six two-hour workshops, plus independent learning and assessment time.
-Workshops are held over two consecutive days and assessment is due two weeks after this.
+This Melbourne MicroCert is delivered over six days, which includes six online two-hour workshops, plus independent learning and assessment time.
+Workshops for this Melbourne MicroCert can also be held face to face, over two consecutive days.
+Assessment is due two weeks after this.

 Assessment consists of three parts: